What is a Floating Kidney?

 Nerve Supply

 The kidneys are supplied by nerves that help control their function and respond to changes in the body.
-A floating kidney can irritate nearby nerves, causing pain or discomfort, especially when moving or changing positions.
+A floating kidney can irritate nearby nerves, causing or discomfort, especially when moving or changing positions.

 Types of Floating Kidney